Preston Tower, East Lothian: History

 In August 1617, James VI and I (who had returned to Scotland for a visit) made Preston and Prestonpans a free barony for George Hamilton's grandson John and his wife Jean Otterburn, including rights to hold St Jerome's fair for three days in October and rebuild the harbour.
 John Hamilton and the Earl of Lothian held a trial for John Hunter, the blacksmith in Prestonpans.
 Over several years he had stolen iron plough shares and fittings from farms in the neighbouring villages for scrap metal.
 John married secondly, Katherine Howison (died 1629) and their initials were carved on Preston Tower.
 They employed a stone mason, William Pedden, who also worked at Winton Castle, and a glazier, James Wauche.
 A family pew in the church also featured their carved initials and painted heraldry.

 The tower was burnt again in 1650 Oliver Cromwell with the loss of the family records.
 After being restored it burnt again, accidentally, in 1663 and was abandoned for the nearby Preston House, East Lothian.
 One of the Hamilton family was the noted covenanter Robert Hamilton, a commander in the battles of Drumclog and Bothwell Brig.
 After this, the family were forfeited in 1684, but recovered the property in the 19th century.

 Preston Tower was purchased by the National Trust for Scotland in 1969.
 It is currently under the guardianship of East Lothian Council.

 The site also has a laburnum arch, and a herb garden, and a lectern-style doocot which dates from the mid-17th century, after Cromwell had sacked the Tower.
 Preston Tower has a pit-prison but the Preston Merkat Cross was eventually used as the local prison instead.

+In 2026 the tower, along with the doocot and gardens, was one of ten winners of the annual Royal Incorporation of Architects in Scotland (RIAS) awards.
+The judges said that it "exemplifies careful stewardship of heritage, combining delicacy, rigour and social relevance to produce a building and landscape that is enduring, inspiring and beloved by its community".